 Community and patient involvement in TB care and prevention

-The recommendations, evidence and experiences gathered have been documented as Community involvement in tuberculosis care and prevention: towards partnerships for health [pdf 800kb].
+The discussions, evidence and experiences gathered have been documented as Guiding principles for community involvement in TB care and Prevention: Towards partnerships for health [pdf 800kb].